areo26/C_Exercise/README.md

 # C_Exercise
-Repo To Solution Of C Problems
+Repo For Solution Of C Problems